Shopify/hydrogen-v1/packages/hydrogen/src/framework/docs/routes.md

 ### useNavigate hook

 The `useNavigate` hook imperatively navigates between routes.
 Consider using the `useNavigate` hook only where appropriate.
-Generally, you should use the `Link` component instead, because it provides standard browser accessibility functionality, like `cmd+click` and right-click to open.
+Generally, you should use the `Link` component instead, because it provides standard browser accessibility functionality, like `cmd+click` and right-click to open. `useNavigate` is only available in client components.

 #### Example code